 Lowell Kelly, the owner of Vortex Spring at the time, acted very unusual and recounted a diver that night that he would not allow to dive.
 Additionally, a former employee of Vortex Spring made serious allegations against Kelly.
 He died the year after Ben under mysterious circumstances.

 Larry Higginbotham, the diver that died in the cave in 2012, was a marine for 20 years.
 He had all the right certifications and got the key to the gate from the dive shop.
 After a designated time of not hearing from him, his girlfriend knew something was wrong and started making calls.
 And the two tanks they found that belonged to Ben which furthered the belief he could be in the cave, were located in an odd place.
 Not where a cave diver would typically leave his tanks.
 Even odder than that, they were not filled with the right mix, but oxygen.

 By definition a vortex is a mass of swirling fluid and there are plenty of questions swirling around Ben’s disappearance.
 From the locked gate being open without the proper certifications, to the two days no one knew he was missing, there are too many missing pieces to this puzzle.

 In 2013, the state of Florida issued his family a death certificate, after his body had still not been located.
 Yet, podcasts, documentaries and chat forums, continue to explore the possible narratives and search for answers.
+The mysterious nature of this case is similar to the disappearance of Sofia Juarez as it has also generated lots of public interest.
 The McDaniel family deserves to know what happened to Ben, and they still have support in that search.